- Phillips screwdriver

 - Remove all hardware (hinges, doorknobs, locks, and weather stripping).

-- Trim or scrap the factory sealant that has seeped out between window trim and the glass, if applicable.
+- Trim or scrape the factory sealant that has seeped out between window trim and the glass, if applicable.

 We highly recommend practicing the technique before you attempt to stain the entire door.